Updated: Apr 1

-Second, at this point most of us are at greater risk of getting the flu than the corona virus.
+Second, at this point most of us are at greater risk of getting the seasonal flu than the corona virus.
 The most at-risk populations are the elderly, sick, and medical staff.
-Hold off traveling to stricken areas like CA and WA.
+Hold off traveling to stricken areas.

 A mask is not necessary if you are not sick.
 If you are and you’re coughing and sneezing, then you should consider it if you're going out in public.
 You'll be asked to wear one in a hospital or anywhere where there are immune-compromised individuals living or convalescing such as a hospital or senior care center.
 Also, a mask can't keep the virus out; it's more for keeping germs away from other people.